Kristina Kvien: Foreign Service career

-At the Embassy of the United States, Kyiv, Kvien assumed the post of chargée d'affaires from Joseph S. Pennington on May 28, 2019.
-Upon the appointment of former ambassador William B. Taylor Jr. as the new chargé d'affaires, Kvien relinquished that post on June 18, 2019.
+At the Embassy of the United States, Kyiv, Kvien assumed the post of Chargé d'Affaires from Joseph S. Pennington on May 28, 2019.
+Upon the appointment of former ambassador William B. Taylor Jr. as the new Chargé d'Affaires, Kvien relinquished that post on June 18, 2019.
 She then served as Deputy Chief of Mission in Ukraine from June to January 2020.

 After the departure of Taylor in January 2020, Kvien again became acting ambassador.

 United States ambassador to Armenia

 On June 22, 2022, President Joe Biden nominated Kvien to serve as the United States ambassador to Armenia.
 On November 30, 2022, hearings on her nomination were held before the Senate Foreign Relations Committee.
 On December 7, 2022, her nomination was favorably reported out of committee.
 On December 13, 2022, her nomination was confirmed by the Senate by voice vote.
 She was sworn in by Under Secretary Uzra Zeya on January 26, 2023, and presented her credentials to President Vahagn Khachaturyan on February 21, 2023.

+In December 2025, U.S. President Donald Trump recalled Ambassador Kvien back to Washington D.C.
+She departed post January 2026, after two years and eleven months as U.S. ambassador to Armenia.